Prompt Bunker

 Most people use AI like this:

-• Write a prompt
+• write a prompt

-• Get a result
+• get a result

-• Move on
+• move on

 It works… but nothing compounds.

-The problem with “one-time prompts”
+The problem with one-time prompts

-Chat → Prompt → Output → Gone
+A typical flow looks like this: Chat → Prompt → Output → Done

-So next time, you start from zero.
+Every time, you start from zero.

 The shift: Prompt → Workflow